dipy/dipy/doc/theory/dicom_mosaic.rst

                       -(md_{rows}-1) / 2\\
                       0 \end{bmatrix}

-Note that $md_{cols}$ is the first value, $md_{rows}$ is the second, in the vector.
-This follows from the :ref:`ij-transpose` in the standard DICOM formula.
+Note that the vector has $md_{cols}$ is the first value, $md_{rows}$ is the second.
+This follows from the :ref:`ij-transpose`.
 The transpose means that the first input coordinate is the column index, and the second is the row index.

 To correct the faulty translation, we reverse it, and add the correct translation for the unpacked slice size $(rd_{rows}, rd_{cols})$, giving